michaelmargolis/TasmotaMiddleware/README.md

 {
   "SPI_controlMode": false,
   "esp_pin_map": [10,9,8],
-  "plug_ip": [13,12],
+  "plug_ip": [13,12, 11],
-  "plug_mac4": ["EA2D", "E946"]
+  "plug_mac4": ["EA2D", "E946", "14F0"]
 }
 ```

 ### Uploading `config.json` to ESP32

-Use PlatformIO's "Upload File System Image" task to upload your configuration file to the ESP32.
+With the ESP32 USB port connected to the computer running Platformio, PlatformIO's "Upload File System Image" task to upload your configuration file to the ESP32.
 This step is crucial for the middleware to recognize and control your smart plugs.
+This task is accessed by clicking the Platformio (alien head) icon -> PROJECT TASKS -> esp32-c3 tasks -> Platform -> Upload File System Image

 ## Pairing Middleware with Smart Plugs